burggraf/sql-or-nosql/README.md

 If we want to display all the data for a single day, it's pretty much the same.
 With NoSQL you can grab the data for the user's day and then use it in your application.
 Nice!
 With SQL we need to query 4 tables to get all the data (or we could use a function to get it all in a single call.)
 Of course, when displaying the data, we'd need to first break up our JSON data into pieces that are needed by each section of our dashboard screen, and you could argue that it's simpler to map each SQL table with the dashboard section on the screen, but that's a pretty trivial point.

 ### Analyzing the Data
-Now that we've saved the data and we can retrieve it and display it, let's use it for some analysis.
-Let display a graph of how many total calories I've eaten over the past month.
-With SQL, this is a really simple task:
+Now that we've saved the data and we can retrieve it and display it, let's use it for some analysis.  *Let's display a graph of how many total calories I've eaten over the past month.*  With SQL, this is a really simple task:

 ```sql
 select